Multi-fidelity Gaussian Process Bandit Optimisation: Experiments

 \section{Experiments}

 We present experiments for compact and continuous $\Xcal$ since it is the more practically relevant setting.
 We compare \mfgpucbs to the following baselines. \textbf{Single fidelity methods:} \gpucb; \gpei: the expected improvement criterion for BO~\citep{jones98expensive}; \direct: the dividing rectangles method~\citep{jones93direct}. \textbf{Multi-fidelity methods:} \mfnaive: a naive baseline where we use \gpucbs to query at the \emph{first} fidelity a large number of times and then query at the last fidelity at the points queried at $\funcone$ in decreasing order of $\funcone$-value; \mfsko: the multi-fidelity sequential kriging method from~\citep{huang06mfKriging}.
 Previous works on multi-fidelity methods (including \mfsko) had not made their code available and were not straightforward to implement.
-Hence, we could not compare to all of them.
 We discuss this more in Appendix~\ref{app:baselines} along with some other single and multi-fidelity baselines we tried but excluded in the comparison to avoid clutter in the figures.
 We also detail some design choices and hyper-parameters for the baselines in Appendix~\ref{app:baselines}.